 Before leaving any item, do ensure it is in good condition and doesn’t pose a risk of choking or other injuries.

-Good quality toys such as the kong provide positive reinforcement to your dog.
+kong provide positive reinforcement to your dog.
 Your pup gets to use their super sense of smell, and as they figure the toy out, they get rewarded with a treat.
 Make sure the toy is in good condition if you are planning to leave it with your dog.

 As well as mind games, the motion of licking and chewing can be very calming for an anxious dog.
 Using good quality dog chews, and lick mats can provide a way for dogs to self soothe themselves without destroying any of your household items, win-win!
 As always do check that any items you leave for your dog to access are safe, and in good condition.